Concert Venues & Directions

 Frequently Asked Questions

 Q: How long do concerts last?

 - A. Concerts usually last about two hours, including a 15-minute intermission.
-The Flute Fest and Pro Am performances last about an hour.
+Flutes in the Drawing Room and Pro Am performances last about an hour.

 Q: When and where do I pick up tickets being held for me?

 - A: Starting 30 minutes before the concert begins, tickets may be picked up at the will-call table located just inside the venue entrance.

 Q: Can I buy tickets at the door?

 - A: Yes, tickets are sold at the door, as available.